2003 All-America college football team

-The College Football All-America Team is an honor given annually to the best American college football players at their respective positions.
-The original usage of the term All-America seems to have been to such a list selected by football pioneer Walter Camp in the 1890s.
-The NCAA officially recognizes All-Americans selected by the AP, AFCA, FWAA, TSN, and the WCFF to determine Consensus All-Americans.
+The All-America college football team is an honor given annually to the best American college football players at their respective positions.
+The original usage of the term All-America was with such a list selected by Caspar Whitney in 1889.
+The NCAA officially recognizes All-Americans selected by the AP, AFCA, FWAA, TSN, and the WCFF to determine consensus All-Americans.